Dvirus89/tenbis-buy-coupons/README.md

 ### This code will fetch your current balance in 10Bis and automatically purchase Shufersal coupons using the best optimized combination to utilize all the remaining credit.

+#### * You should also checkout this repo https://github.com/Dvirus89/tenbisbarcodes to get a report with all your unsused 10Bis coupons.

 ## Usage:
 ```